KierstinS2024/Capstone2025/READMEv2.md

 ## 📖 Story-Driven UX

-The app is built around **Sarah**, a fictional user who explores, signs up, plans meals, shops, logs nutrition, and personalizes her experience—illustrating each major feature and its value.
+I found it more engaging to pretend someone was using the app: Sarah signs up, plans meals, shops, logs nutrition, and personalizes her experience, illustrating each major feature and its value.

 > [📖 See Full Story Walkthrough](https://github.com/KierstinS2024/Capstone2025/blob/main/UserFlowDiagram.md)